k499wang/k3vinsite/src/pages/posts/post-2.md

 You can find my resume here: https://k3-vin-wvng-resume.works/

 # Introduction
-As a upcoming young freshie in the Computer Science field, I wanted to expand and fill my wonderful young brain with the upcoming and new technologies in the field.
-That's why I decided to follow this challenge.
-The key components of this challenge were getting familiar with AWS technologies, such as S3 Buckets, Setting up IAM policies etc. Below outlines the most important things I learned during this challenge.
+As an enthusiastic newcomer to the Computer Science field, I’m eager to explore and deepen my knowledge of emerging technologies.
+To kickstart my journey, I took on this challenge to learn about the AWS ecosystem and its powerful services.
+This experience has been transformative, helping me build foundational skills in AWS and cloud computing.
+Below, I outline the most valuable lessons learned during this project.

 Here are my repositories btw:
 [GitHub Repository: k3vin-s-resume](https://github.com/k499wang/k3vin-s-resume)
 [Infrastructure as Code Repository: resume-iac-code](https://github.com/k499wang/resume-iac-code)

+## Accomplishments

 1. Setting Up an S3 Bucket for Static Hosting
 Creating an S3 bucket to host static content is straightforward and serves as the foundation of the project.
 I configured my bucket with the following key settings: